 — The short retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortRetryLimit.

-— The long retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongRetryLimit.

 — The short drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortDEIRetryLimit.

 — The long drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongDEIRetryLimit.